borgbase/docs.borgbase.com/faq/index.md

 This will print a list of keys being tried and potential problems.
 You won't get a shell at the end, as BorgBase only support access via `borg`.
 Once you see `Remote: Key is restricted.` or `PTY allocation request failed on channel 0` then the login step still worked.

-## My SSH key is set to append-only access, but I can still prune or delete old archives.
-Why is append-only mode not working?

-The Borg developers made the [decision](https://github.com/borgbackup/borg/issues/3504#issuecomment-354764028) to fail delete commands "silently".
-Effectively this means that while running backups with append-only ssh keys, no disk space will be recovered in your BorgBase repo with pruning.
-But you can run a prune with an all access ssh key when your free quota is running low, which will then clear pruned backups and free up disk space.

-With append-only mode enabled, the repository will have a timestamped transaction log.
-This [allows going back](https://borgbackup.readthedocs.io/en/stable/usage/notes.html#append-only-mode) to previous states, even if prune- or delete-commands were issued by the backup client.

-If you need to restore an older repo version, you can export the whole repo using `rsync` and roll back to a previous transaction.

 ## Why is my backup process so slow?